autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 Your response should begin with a cursor, meaning that you'll need to go through all the available pages to retrieve all the elements.

-We can point to the next page simply adding the cursor in our query, like the snippet below:
+We can point to the next page by simply adding the cursor in our query, like the snippet below:

 ```js
 query GetDuctsFromDesign($designId: ID!, $elementsFilter: String!) {